Automattic/t3-tumblr-tester/README.md

 ## oAuth Setup:

-You most likely do not need to setup oAuth, the API Key is enough for most cases. oAuth is currently used for fetching a blogs custom theme, however that also requires connecting to a devbox.
+You most likely do not need to setup oAuth, the API Key is enough for most cases. oAuth is currently used for fetching a blogs custom theme, however that also requires connecting to a devbox as the custom-theme endpoint is restricted to devbox's only (this will likely change).
 Adding instructions here in case you need it.

 1. Start the server (see Running section)
 2. Go to http://localhost:3000/auth/tumblr